bonsai-team/matam/README.md

 ## <a id="input-data"></a>3.1 Input data

-The reads used to reconstruct the markers can be provided under FASTA or FASTQ format.
+The reads used to reconstruct the markers must be provided under FASTQ format.
-Be aware than the **the sequence identifiers have to be unique**.
-Moreover, for FASTQ format, the **the score must be Phred+33 encoded**.
+Be aware than the **the sequence identifiers have to be unique** and the **the score must be Phred+33 encoded**.

 ## <a id="database-preparation"></a>3.2 Database preparation (clustering & indexation)